The person filing for support is called the plaintiff (payee) and the person ordered to pay the support is called the defendant (payor).

 How does the plaintiff file for support?

-By going to the local Domestic Relations Office.
+The exact procedure can vary by county.
+First, go to the local Domestic Relations Office.
 Domestic Relations will prepare the support complaint and file it.
 The plaintiff does not have to hire an attorney or pay any filing fee to file for support.
-The complaint for support can be filed in the county where the defendant lives or works or in the county where the plaintiff lives.
+The complaint for support can be filed in the county where the defendant lives or works or in the county where the plaintiff lives among other grounds.
 NLSA has a handout on when and where to file and tips for preparing for the support conference.

 What happens after the Complaint for Support is filed?